multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 ## Verifying the signature of a login token

 As previously mentioned, a dApp (and its backend) might want to reliably assign an off-chain user identity to an Elrond address.
-On this purpose, the signing providers allow an _login token_ to be used within the login flow - this token is signed using the wallet of the user.
+On this purpose, the signing providers allow a _login token_ to be used within the login flow - this token is signed using the wallet of the user.
 Afterwards, a backend application would normally verify the signature of the token, as follows:

 ```
 export function verifyAuthTokenSignature(address, authToken, signature) {